tidb-samples/tidb-nodejs-prisma-quickstart/README.md

 For TiDB v6.6.0 or later, it's recommended that using [Foreign Key Constraints](https://docs.pingcap.com/tidb/stable/foreign-key) instead of [Prisma Relation Mode](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/relation-mode) for [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity?useskin=vector) checking.

 Relation Mode is the emulation of referential integrity in Prisma Client side.
-It will have some performance implications as it uses additional database queries to maintain referential integrity.
+The feature may have some performance implications for the application as it requires additional database queries to maintain referential integrity.

 > **Notice:**
 >